utilForever/RosettaStone/README.md

 - Fully support console and GUI program
 - Provide RL environment using PyTorch C++ API
 - Support API for another language such as Python
-- Integrate with Realstone, "real" Hearthstone game using Arduino
+- Integrate with Realstone, "Real" Hearthstone hardware using Arduino

 ### 2018